10 Myths Most People Believe About Writing and Publishing

-So no, no one publishes books for the passion and even though we publish for money, that doesn't mean we don't have a lot of passion for our writing.
+So no, nobody publishes books for the passion.
+And even though we publish for money, that doesn't mean we don't have a lot of passion for our writing.

 People use this excuse because they don't want to feel bad for ripping authors off.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.